balthazar-space/Balthazar-concept/README.md

 ### BalthazarKeyboard
 [BalthazarKeyboard](https://github.com/balthazar-space/balthazarKeyboard3) is a somewhat simplified ergonomic computer keyboard with a "diy" approach.
 The second iteration of the updated keyboard has some more geometric consistency.
 The third version adds OLED support and a menu for password protecting bootup and choosing a boot target (actual booting is still WIP).

+QMK based firmware can be found in [BalthazarKeyboardQMK](https://github.com/balthazar-space/balthazarKeyboardQMK)

 Previous versions:
    - [Version 2](https://github.com/balthazar-space/balthazarKeyboard2)
    - [Version 1](https://github.com/balthazar-space/balthazarKeyboard)